 This is an excerpt from John A. Parks’s article “The Landscape of Loss” in The Artist’s Magazine, March 2014 issue.
-If you enjoy it, please consider subscribing here for 10 full issues per year (available on iPad as well)!
+If you enjoy it, please consider subscribing here for 10 full issues per year!

 by Kevin Muente